 - Install the ceiling fan

-- Install the six recessed lights
+- Install the two recessed lights in the closet area

 - Window casings